Personality Types: Ambivert Vs. Omnivert

 In general, an extrovert gets their energy from things outside of themselves, including people, places, and external circumstances.
 They are usually most comfortable in a group, and those who are extremely extroverted may be more energized when they’re with other people.

 Extroverts often think out loud and may work well in teams where they can problem-solve with other people.
 After a busy day, an extrovert may prefer to go out to dinner with friends rather than head home to relax.
-People who are extroverts are often seen as effective leaders and tend to make decisions quickly.
+Someone who is an extrovert may be a better leader and tends to make decisions quickly.

 Meanwhile, introverts tend to turn inward and feel most comfortable when they are alone.
 In fact, they may thrive or process things more efficiently on their own.
 Introverts are typically comfortable with silence and stillness and are usually likelier to go home and relax after a busy day than to go to dinner or a bar with friends.